ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 If the genetic distances in your alignment are high (say maybe an average identity in the 70s-80s), then you may derive great benefit from using a protein reference, if possible.
 This will be particularly useful for `augustusCGP`.

 A template for the config file is below.
 At a minimum, your config file must have the annotation section.
-A example config file is provided in the `test_data` folder.
+A example config file is provided in the `tests/data` folder.

 **BAM files must be indexed!**